 You can buy catnip ready to use, or grow your own from seed.
 If you decide to grow your own, I recommend organic non -GMO catnip seeds for a healthy, high yield crop.

 The scent of cat thyme is very soothing to cats.
 It’s similar to catnip but as the plant is slow growing you may want to buy some in a pot.
 You could always sow a few cat thyme seeds as well, as that way you’ll always have some on the go.

 Valerian is a herb widely used by people to treat insomnia, and has a similar effect on cats.
 If you have a stressed kitty treat her to some valerian.
 You can get natural valerian root especially for cats.
 Only sprinkle a few bits as it’s quite potent.
 This is often a good

 alternative if your cat doesn’t respond to catnip.

 Grass and herbs for a happy and healthy cat

 A pot of cat grass and a few pots of catnip and thyme will make for a very happy kitty!
 As you’ve discovered, they’re very easy to grow and completely safe.
 You’ve also learnt why grass is so good for your cat, and the essential vitamins it contains.

 We’ve also looked at a few herbs to soothe your cat and promote well-being.
-If you’ve enjoyed reading this post, please share:) Also, feel free to ask any questions or share your experience.
-Please leave any comments below 🙂
+If you’ve enjoyed reading this post, please share:) Also, feel free to to share this pin on your “pets” board.

 Wishing you a purrfect day 🙂